 So, while the web allows us all to revel in our animals' antics and portray our pets in all their glory, how about in real life?
 Muzzles on and claws retracted please, folks.

 Dogs, on the other hand, necessitate outdoor time, during which they seek out canine companions of their own, throwing you together with other owners.
-Cue long chat about the highs and lows of puppy training, a slightly awkward moment when leads become tangled, or some embarrassment as your dog becomes over-friendly with their beloved hound.
+Cue long chat about the highs and lows of puppy training, a slightly awkward moment when leads become tangled, or some embarrassment as your dog becomes over-familiar with their beloved hound.

 When it comes to love, it seems owning a pooch also makes you more attractive to potential partners.
 Of those people attracted to pet owners, 63% would go for someone with a dog, while 90% of self-professed dog lovers are more attracted to dog owners.
 Woof!